Image: Panorama 2017 by Andrew Williamson

 Craft & Design - hand crafted objects (functional or decorative) created using fine craft and/or industrial design practices including, Ceramics, Glass, Jewellery, Textile, Wood/Furniture, etc. Multi-disciplinary and/or hybrid practices welcomed.
 Exclude machine-screen patterns or other forms of mass production, and factory produced wearable items regardless of additional modification.

 Painting - works created using oil, acrylic, encaustic, watercolour, inks, etc.

 Photography & Digital Media - Photographic prints made from the artist's original image, and/or digitally manipulated images created from original artist images, and/or other sourced material.

-If you can’t find the answer to your question in our FAQ, please contact the Artist Relations Coordinator at [email protected].
+If you can’t find the answer to your question in our FAQ, please contact the Operations Manager at [email protected].

 The TOAF team cares about the health and safety of our artists and the public we serve.
 We are hopeful to return to a smaller in-person, physically-distanced event by July 2021, following the safety guidelines provided by Toronto Public Health.